Access Gap Cover

 A child, adopted child, foster child, or stepchild of the policy holder or their covered partner who isn’t married or living in a de facto relationship and is under the age of 21.

 A child dependent of the policy holder or their covered partner who isn’t married or living in a de facto relationship, who is receiving full-time education at a school, college, or university, or is working as an apprentice, and is aged 21 to 31 (inclusive).

 A child dependent of the policy holder or their covered partner who isn’t married or living in a de facto relationship and is aged 21 to 31 (inclusive).

 Dental services including examinations, consultations and x-rays.

-Dieticians provide advice on food and nutrition, to promote good health and proper eating.
-Dieticians play an important role in educating individuals and groups on good nutritional habits.
+Dietitians provide advice on food and nutrition, to promote good health and proper eating.
+Dietitians play an important role in educating individuals and groups on good nutritional habits.

 Elective surgery is the surgical treatment of a condition that a doctor does not consider as requiring immediate treatment.

 Electronic claiming allows you to claim on-the-spot for extras services using your Territory Health Fund membership card and the HICAPS and HealthPoint systems.
 Your benefit will be deducted immediately from your service fee, and you’ll only have to pay any additional out-of-pocket expenses, if there are any.